srijan023/seamless_sync/README.md

 ### Custom Data Types Header file (`customDataTypes.h`)

-This header file includes all the custom made sturctures for the project, which currently contains
+This header file includes all the custom made structures for the project, which currently contains

 1. `customAddInfo`:
    It includes two primitive data types, `int` and `char*` which are used mostly to return the status and message from a function.